adimascf/idat2plink/README.md

 h     Show this help and exit
 ```

-In order to run the script, you have to have following files:
+In order to run the scripts, you have to have following files:
 - Manifest file from your microarray experiment.
 This file can be found in Illumina website.
 For instance, [Infinium ASA Screening Array](https://support.illumina.com/array/array_kits/infinium-asian-global-screening-array/downloads.html).
 Download both .csv and .bpm
 - Cluster file in format .egt.
 For instance, [Infinium ASA Screening Array](https://support.illumina.com/array/array_kits/infinium-asian-global-screening-array/downloads.html)
 - Reference genome in .fasta format.
 The reference build version should follow your manifest and cluster files.
 [Which human reference genome to use](https://lh3.github.io/2017/11/13/which-human-reference-genome-to-use)